Crane Accident Lawyer in Fort Worth

 If a crane or forklift accident was caused by the negligent actions of another - an employer who willfully allowed an untrained driver to operate a piece of machinery, for example - you might be entitled to compensation for your injuries.
 You shouldn't have to suffer because of somebody else's mistakes.
 With over two decades standing up for the rights of injury victims, attorney Coby L. Wooten can take on construction companies and their insurance companies so you can focus on what matters most: your recovery.

 You might think you don't need a lawyer.
 You might think your case is a simple, straightforward legal matter.
 Don't be so sure.
 Serious accidents demand the attention of an experienced crane accident attorney in Fort Worth who gives honest answers to difficult questions.
 Contact Coby L. Wooten, Attorney at Law, P.C., today.
-Call (866) 408-0940 to schedule an appointment at our Fort Worth or Dallas office locations.
+Call (866) 408-0940 to schedule an appointment at our Fort Worth office.
 Your initial consultation is free and we don't get paid unless we win your case.
 That's because we work on a contingency fee basis.